ARGOeu/argo-puppet/README.md

 #### ARC-CE probes

-For ARC-CE probes to work properly, besides the package providing the probes (`nordugrid-arc-nagios-plugins`), also packages `argo-probe-igtf` and `argo-probe-sensu` need to be additionally installed.
+For ARC-CE probes to work properly, besides the package providing the probes (`nordugrid-arc-nagios-plugins`), also packages `nordugrid-arc-nagios-plugins-egi`, `argo-probe-igtf` and `argo-probe-sensu` need to be additionally installed.
 There is also a configuration file that needs to be placed in proper directory (default file is `files/mon/egi/90-local.ini`).
 If The default file is sufficient, the `.yaml` file should simply contain:

 ```yaml
 argo::mon::arc: true